JohnsonLabJanelia/laserCalib/README.md

 python -m pip install -U prettytable
 ```
 ## TODO
+- [] FFmpeg decoder

-about 20 minutes to run the centroid extraction
+- [] about 20 minutes to run the centroid extraction, can be parallelized

 ## Reference
 The library is built on pySBA -- Python Bundle Adjustment library: https://github.com/jahdiel/pySBA